Edicts of Ashoka: Proselytism beyond India

 Overall, the evidence for the presence of Buddhists in the west from that time is very meager.
 But some scholars point to the possible presence of Buddhist communities in the Hellenistic world, in particular in Alexandria.
 Dio Chrysostum wrote to Alexandrians that there are "Indians who view the spectacles with you and are with you on all occasions" (Oratio.XXXII.373).
 According to Ptolemy also, Indians were present in Alexandria, to whom he was much indebted for his knowledge of India (As.Res.III.53).
 Clement of Alexandria too mentioned the presence of Indians in Alexandria.
-A possible Buddhist gravestone from the Ptolemaic period has been found by Flinders Petrie, decorated with a depiction of what may be Wheel of the Law and Trishula.
+A possible Buddhist gravestone from the Ptolemaic period has been found by Flinders Petrie, decorated with a depiction of what may be Dharmachakra and Trishula.
 According to the 11th century Muslim historian Al-Biruni, before the advent of Islam, Buddhists were present in Western Asia as far as the frontiers of Syria.